 If you like redwoods, coastal views, cliffs, mountains, waterfalls, beaches, hiking, camping, and all things beautiful and outdoorsy – you’ll love Big Sur.

 Driving south from San Francisco along the Pacific Coast Highway is half of the fun of this weekend getaway!
-Just check before you go – parts of Highway 1 were closed due to landslides this year.
+Just be sure to always check before you go – parts of Highway 1 are often closed due to landslides from the winter rains.

 - Take an iconic photo in front of the Bixby Canyon Bridge.
-Tip: listen to the Bixby Canyon Bridge song by Deathcab for Cutie as you drive up!
+And listen to the Bixby Canyon Bridge song by Deathcab for Cutie as you drive up!

 - Spend a quiet hour in the Henry Miller Library – or maybe catch one of their impromptu secret concerts.